-We have listed 11 drawing styles that will expand your drawing abilities both artistically and technically.
-From basic styles, to complex 3D illusions - see what inspires you!
+We've listed 11 drawing styles that will expand your drawing abilities both artistically and technically.
+From basic styles such as doodling and continuous line drawing to complex hyperrealism and 3D illusions, see what inspires you!

-Many great works of art begin as just a simple doodle.
-And a lot of people discover that they love to draw by doodling as children.
+Many great works of art begin as a simple doodle.
+And many people discover that they love to draw by doodling as children.

 Doodling whenever you have a moment is good practice for your drawing skills and will keep your creative juices flowing.

 Are you up for the challenge?
 You might be inspired by artists who can portray high levels of realism in their drawings and wish to do the same yourself.

 All it takes is practice and dedication.
 Talent plays a role in drawing, but practice and skill-sharpening really lead to results.
 You also need perseverance because you're probably not going to get it right the first time.

 Drawing in a realistic style often requires a lot of preparatory sketches and erasing sections you've drawn to improve on them.